-Underlying Operation ISA Loan Amount Original Currency (indicate), millions USD , millions [] Grace Period Final Maturity Date ISA Loan Lending Rate Lending Rate= Reference Rate + Spre ead Projected Disbursement Schedule, Repayment, Outstanding Balance Schedule (excel file is part of the worksheet ar form) Schedule.xlsx nd should be submitted with this Concessionality Spread bp amount per annum in USD / bp a mount per annum in EUR Discounting Curve Date Swap curve in the original loan curre ency as of (please insert date)
+Underlying Operation ISA Loan Amount Original Currency (indicate), USD, millions[\] millions Grace Period Final Maturity Date ISA Loan Lending Rate Lending Rate= Reference Rate + Spread Projected Disbursement Schedule, (excel file is part of the worksheet and should be submitted with this Repayment, Outstanding Balance Schedule Schedule.xlsx Concessionality Spread bp amount per annum in USD / bp amount per annum in EUR Discounting Curve Date Swap curve in the original loan currency as of (please insert date)

-[\] When the Benefitting Country is willing to accept partial concessionality, the following language may be included, in consultation with the Coordination Unit, as a footnote: "For clarity, the first page of this Calculation Worksheet is prepared only for purposes of establishing the baseline full Concessionality Amount for an operation of \$[\\\] million.
-Because the Benefitting Country has elected to accept a partial concessionality amount of US\$[\\] million or any lesser amount that the Steering Committee may approve based on availability of funds at the time of Steering Committee decision, the US\$[\\] million outcomes presented here do not reflect the actual concessionality amount to be provided by the GCFF, now or in the future, and the loan amount to be provided by the ISA."
+[\] When the Benefitting Country is willing to accept partial concessionality, the following language may be included, in consultation with the Coordination Unit, as a footnote: "For clarity, the first page of this Calculation Worksheet is prepared only for purposes of establishing the baseline full Concessionality Amount for an operation of \$[\\] million.
+Because the Benefitting Country has elected to accept a partial concessionality amount of US\$[\] million or any lesser amount that the Steering Committee may approve based on availability of funds at the time of Steering Committee decision, the US\$[\] million and the US\$[\] million outcomes presented here do not reflect the actual concessionality amount to be provided by the GCFF, now or in the future, and the loan amount to be provided by the ISA."